MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 >[!Note]
 > Before you use this procedure, make sure that you enable the CAPI2 operational event log.
 1. Follow the previous steps to revoke a VPN client certificate.
 1. Try to connect to the VPN by using a client that has the revoked certificate.
-The RRAS server should refuse the connection and display a message such as “IKE authentication credentials are unacceptable.”
+The RRAS server should refuse the connection and display a message such as "IKE authentication credentials are unacceptable."
 1. On the RRAS server, open Event Viewer, and navigate to **Applications and Services Logs/Microsoft/Windows/CAPI2**.
 1. Search for an event that has the following information:
    * Log Name: **Microsoft-Windows-CAPI2/Operational Microsoft-Windows-CAPI2/Operational**